 Emy graduated in Psychology at René Descartes university in Paris.

 After some years dedicated to the arts and litterature, she trained in well-being massages of eastern and western influences and Gerda Boyesen’s Biodynamic massages at Biopulse massage school, in (then) Avignon (she was certified in 2008).

-Between 2013 and 2018, she studied classical Chinese metaphysics and medicine with Larry Ibarra Fredes at the IEETC in Porto, since then a main topic of interest, influencing her life and pratice.
-She trained in Tuina massage for well-being, Chinese dietary therapy, studied the divinatory art of the I-Ching book of changes, Ba Zi astrology basics, and practices Chen Family style Taiji Quan.
+Between 2013 and 2018, she studied Classical Chinese Metaphysics and Medicine with Larry Ibarra Fredes at the IEETC in Porto, which has since then become a main topic of interest, influencing her life and practice.
+With Larry Ibarra Emy trained in Tui-Na massage for well-being, then she assisted him weekly for two years at the acupuncture clinic.
+During those years she also studied Ba Zi astrology basics, Chinese dietary therapy, and most importantly the divinatory art of the I-Ching book of changes.
+She practices Chen Family style Taiji Quan.

-In 2017 Emy received background in the care of victims of abuse, torture, political persecution, at the Centre Primo Levi, in Paris.
+In 2017, Emy received background in the care of victims of physical and psychological abuse, torture, political persecution, at the Centre Primo Levi, in Paris.

 Emy is based in Paris.
 She works in private practices, at your home, and on site for groups and companies.
 She also works part time for Biopulse massage training center, teaching classes and helping with the school’s life.